vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 It's still a simple idea though.
 We have separate functions for each action we wish to perform and hold them in a set of files for that type of action.
-We then have a `module` that includes all the handler action files and enters the action functions into an event id to action function `xmap`.
+We then have a `module` that includes all the handler action files and enters the action functions into an event id to action function `fmap`.

 Likewise we do the same for keyboard event actions !